MisonoChoco/Puzzle-OrangeGame/README.md

 # Unison-Puzzle-OrangeGame-NotForMobile
 -The Next Level button on the Win Scene functionality isn't working.
+Please try pressing the Home button to return to the Level Picking scene, then continue.
 The scripts are there, I tried fixing them, but somehow miserably failed.

--Level button locking is also missing.
+-Level button locking is missing.
 Will try to make it if I have more time before the deadline.

 -Added some bonus cool sound effects and background music with a small feature.